5 Tips for Better Flossing

 Flossing is an extremely vital step in maintaining good oral health.
-Not only is it important to breakout the floss every day, it is equally as important to use the right flossing techniques to achieve plaque removal.
+Not only is it important to break out the floss every day, but it is also equally as important to use the right flossing techniques to achieve plaque removal.
 If you are struggling with flossing, check out the five flossing tips below to help guide you in the right direction.

 Don’t Be Heavy Handed

 When trying to get to those hard to reach places, some people fall into the habit of snapping the floss between their teeth.
 This is especially tempting for those whose teeth are very close together.
 Repeatedly snapping and cutting the floss deep into the gumline can cause the gums to recede over time.
 To preserve your gums, use a gentle hand and take your time when flossing.
 Even if it takes a bit of extra patience and persistence to cut through the plaque, your gums will thank you in the long run.

 Dentists agree, around 46 centimetres of floss should be used every time you floss.
 That might seem like an awful lot of floss, but if you are flossing correctly you will need at least that much.
 To employ the proper flossing technique the floss should be wrapped around the fingers several times with an inch or two pulled tautly between the hands.
 The index fingers should be used to apply pressure to the floss as it moves between the teeth.
 Remember also to avoid using the same two-inch length of floss for your entire mouth.